junxit/us-congress-bills-110/metadata.md

 - 2008-09-24 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H9387-9400)
 - 2008-09-24 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H9387-9400)
 - 2008-09-25 — Message on House action received in Senate and at desk: House amendment to Senate bill.
+- 2008-09-27 — Cleared for White House.
+- 2008-09-27 — Message on Senate action sent to the House.
+- 2008-09-27 — Resolving differences -- Senate actions: Senate agreed to the House amendment to the bill by Unanimous Consent.(consideration: CR S10016-10017; text as Senate agreed to House amendment: CR S10016)
+- 2008-09-27 — Senate agreed to the House amendment to the bill by Unanimous Consent. (consideration: CR S10016-10017; text as Senate agreed to House amendment: CR S10016)